agebe/kvd/README.md

 ## Storage Backend

-Kvd currently only has a quite simple filesystem based storage backend.
+Kvd has a quite simple filesystem based storage backend.
 Each key/value pair is stored into a separate file with the key being the filename and the value the content of the file.
 Since filesystems have restrictions on filenames only lowercase letters, digits and underscores are used as is.
 If keys contain other characters, only the hash of the key is used as a filename (and the original key is discarded).
 The key is also hashed if it contains more than 200 characters.

 All files are stored in a single directory and this can work quite nicely depending on your filesystem support for large directories.
 I've tested this on an ext4 filesystem and put/get/contains/remove operations remain fast even with millions of entries.
 The feature that makes this work on the ext3/ext4 filesystem is dir_index (man ext4):